-- The student should understand the relationship between Legislation, Regulations, Standards, Due Diligence, and Best Practices. - The student should understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of MEWP. - The student should understand the importance of MEWP inspections and how to conduct the inspections safely. - The student should be familiar with the requirements for the safe operation of MEWP's. - The student should be familiar with different types of MEWP's, their basic structural components, basic function, potential hazards while operating MEWP and how to control those hazards.
+- The student should understand the relationship between Legislation, Regulations, Standards, Due Diligence, and Best Practices. - The student should understand the roles and responsibilities of employers and employees and workplace programs as they relate to the operation of Mobile Elevating Work Platforms (MEWP). - The student should understand the importance of MEWP inspections and how to conduct the inspections safely. - The student should be familiar with the requirements for the safe operation of MEWP's. - The student should be familiar with different types of MEWP's, their basic structural components, basic function, potential hazards while operating MEWP and how to control those hazards. - The student should have a basic understanding of fall protection for MEWP.